-Intentional Adornments mission is to empower women to be the best version of themselves through timeless statement pieces that promotes loving your body, supports personal style, and exudes self-care.
+Intentional Adornment's mission is to empower women to be the best version of themselves through timeless statement pieces that promote loving your body, supports personal style, and exude self-care.

 Loving the skin we’re in and not being afraid to embrace all of its beauty is what IA is all about.

-Aja Alia is a mother, Life & Dating Coach, and founder of Intentional Adornments & Intentional Branding with Studio Two Five Two.
+Aja Alia is a mother, Life & Dating Coach, and founder of Intentional Adornments, Intentional Hair Care & Intentional Branding with Studio Two Five Two.

 Passionate about helping others achieve personal growth, Aja’s professional life has been dedicated to erasing the “woman with daddy issues” stigma as she calls on her knowledge, experience, and understanding to support others in their journey towards defeating generational curses.

 When she’s not defeating black love, you’ll find Aja taking on new experiences through her love of jewelry making, plant life, fashion, food, and inspiring others.